-Last updated February 20, 2026
+Last updated March 17, 2026

-| Feature | notodo | Reclaim.ai | Edge |
+| Feature | Prio | Reclaim.ai | Edge |

 |---|---|---|---|

-| Time blocking | Schedule events and set buffers through chat.
-No automatic time-blocking for habits or deep work | Automatic time blocking for tasks, habits, and deep work.
+| Time blocking | Focus time protection with weekly hour goals, preferred time windows, and hard/soft enforcement.
+Auto-schedules tasks into calendar based on priority and deadlines | Automatic time blocking for tasks, habits, and deep work.
 Defends your calendar by rescheduling around new conflicts | |

 | Habit tracking | No built-in habit tracking.
 You can create recurring tasks but they don't auto-schedule into calendar gaps | Dedicated habit feature that finds and protects time for recurring activities like exercise, lunch, learning, etc. | |